cs421sp24-homework/project-team-03/README.md

 3. Run `pnpm run test:cov` to check the coverage of the files

 E2E Testing (The frontend - cypress):
-- Note: You must be locally running the app (docker up, start:all) in order for the cypress tests to work
+- Note: You must be locally running the app (docker up, start:all, and you must run the sql script in Datagrip) in order for the cypress tests to work
 1. `cd app` into the api folder
 2. Run `pnpm run cy:open` to open the cypress testing app
 3. Click the e2e testing configured and choose your preferred browser to run the test